 Nürnberg

-From the Hauptmark, head west across the Maxplatz down to the banks of the Pegnitz.
-If you want to take a breather or fortify yourself in Nuremberg, take a break at Café Schnepperschütz and enjoy a sandwich or a piece of cheesecake with a view of the Hallerwiesen meadows.
+From the main market square, head west via Maxplatz down to the banks of the Pegnitz.
+If you want to take a breather or recharge your batteries in Nuremberg, take a break at Café Schnepperschütz and enjoy a sandwich or a slice of cheesecake with a view of the Hallerwiesen meadows.

-Follow the Pegnitz along the Hallerwiese and through the Pegnitzauen.
-At the Fuchslochsteg, you change sides of the river for a short stretch.
-At the Fuchslochwelle, built in 2021, you cross back over to the north bank of the Pegnitz.
-Can you see surfers on the standing wave today?
-Now it is not far to the Stadtpark Fürth.
+Follow the Pegnitz along the Hallerwiese meadow and through the Pegnitz meadows.
+At the Fuchslochsteg footbridge, you change sides of the river for a short section.
+At the Fuchsloch wave created in 2021, you cross back over to the north bank of the Pegnitz.
+Can you spot surfers on the standing wave today?
+Now it's not far to Fürth city park.

 Fürth's city park stretches along the Pegnitz and its meadows.
 It was created in 1951 on the occasion of a garden show on the site of the former cemetery next to the Church of the Resurrection.
 In the green heart of the city, walking paths and benches invite you to relax.
 There are duck ponds, a rose garden and a botanical school garden.
-In 2001, a meadow orchard was planted.
+A meadow orchard was planted in 2001.
 For the more active, there are table tennis tables, a mini-golf course and a children's playground for the little ones.

-Time and again, the Stadtpark is used for special events such as the Summer Night Film Festival, the Summer Night Ball of the Comödie Fürth, the Classic Open Air or the Apple Market in autumn.
+The Stadtpark is often used for special events such as the Summer Night Film Festival, the Summer Night Ball of Comödie Fürth, the Classic Open Air or the Apple Market in autumn.
 The Stadtparkcafé used to be a dairy restaurant and is now a listed building with its original paintings of the Bavarian Milk Supply on the outside façade and in the dining room.

 Nürnberger Straße 15